From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 During the long period of separation after the Korean War, North Korea’s vernacular has diverged significantly from South Korea’s.
 This is because the other nations participating in the war impacted regional tongues.

-In Korea, regional dialects are determined mainly through differences in stress on crucial syllables.
-And also words from area to region.
-The pronunciation differs as well.
+In Korea, regional dialects are characterized primarily by differences in stress on crucial syllables and words across regions.
+The pronunciation also differs.

-On the contrary, South Korea has borrowed many Sino words.
-Still, Korean is entirely distinct from Chinese in sentence structure and sound even.
-In recent times, it has also taken plenty of terms from English.
+By contrast, South Korea has borrowed many Sino-Korean words.
+Still, Korean is entirely distinct from Chinese in sentence structure and sound.
+In recent times, it has also borrowed plenty of terms from English.

 Despite some differences, people from these two nations can understand each other.